In accordance with the General Data Protection Regulations.

 When the Council no longer has a need to keep it, it will delete or destroy it securely.

-The Council may monitor and record electronic communications (website, email and phone conversations) for a number of reasons.
+The Council may monitor and record electronic communications (website, email and telephone conversations) for a number of reasons.
 For example, staff training, records of conversations for the detection, investigation and prevention of crime.
 We will inform you if your call is being recorded or monitored.

-Emails that the Council send to you or you send to us, may be retained as a record of contact and your email address stored for future use in accordance with our record retention schedules.
+Emails that the Council send to you, or you send to us, may be retained as a record of contact and your email address stored for future use in accordance with our record retention schedules.

 If we need to email sensitive or confidential information to you, we may perform checks to verify the correct email address and may take additional security measures.